HapticLLaMA: A Multimodal Sensory Language Model for Haptic Captioning: Experiments

 \paragraph{Datasets:} We use two datasets to develop and evaluate HapticLLaMA: \textbf{HapticCap} \cite{hu2025hapticcap} and \textbf{VibRate} on two stages respectively. \textbf{HapticCap} is the largest fully human-annotated haptic-captioned dataset, containing 92,070 haptic-text pairs, with 8-10 user-written captions per vibration, describing sensory, emotional, and associative attributes.
 The HapticCap dataset is divided into training, validation, and test sets (see Appendix \ref{sec:data_split}).
 We evaluate HapticLLaMA from both Stage 1 and Stage 2 on the test set.

-\paragraph{Baselines:} We set the following baselines: (1) \textbf{Random}: For each vibration in the test set, we randomly select one caption from the candidate set as the caption for that signal, (2) \textbf{Signal-agnostic}: Since LLMs can generate fluent descriptions grounded in their pretraining and guided through prompting, we examine the capability of LLaMA3.2-3B and GPT-4.5 \footnote{\url{https://platform.openai.com/docs/models/gpt-4.5-preview}} in generating captions without receiving any signal in the input (see Appendix \ref{sec:prompt} for details), (3) \textbf{Without LoRA Finetuning}: Fine-tuning is disabled by removing LoRA from the Frequency-based and EnCodec-based HapticLLaMA models, while keeping haptic token training.
-(4) \textbf{Without RLHF}: Model performance with and without DPO fine-tuning from human feedback is reported.
+\paragraph{Baselines:} We set the following baselines: (1) \textbf{Random}: For each vibration in the test set, we randomly select one caption from the candidate set as the caption for that signal, (2) \textbf{Signal-agnostic}: Since LLMs can generate fluent descriptions grounded in their pretraining and guided through prompting, we examine the capability of LLaMA3.2-3B and GPT-4.5 \footnote{\url{https://platform.openai.com/docs/models/gpt-4.5-preview}} in generating captions without receiving any signal in the input (see Appendix \ref{sec:prompt} for details), (3) AST + GPT-2: AST serves as the HapticEncoder (analogous to the CLIP encoder in ClipCap) to encode raw haptic signal into haptic features, and GPT-2 is used as the caption decoder (i.e., non-LLM sequence model) for generating haptic descriptions.
+(4) \textbf{Without LoRA Finetuning}: Fine-tuning is disabled by removing LoRA from the Frequency-based and EnCodec-based HapticLLaMA models, while keeping haptic token training.
+(5) \textbf{Without RLHF}: Model performance with and without DPO fine-tuning from human feedback is reported.

 \paragraph{Evaluation Metrics:} Following prior work on captioning \cite{drossos2020clotho,cui2018learning}, we evaluate haptic captions using BLEU-1 \cite{papineni2002bleu}, BLEU-4 \cite{papineni2002bleu}, ROUGE-L \cite{lin2004rouge}, and METEOR \cite{banerjee2005meteor} metrics.
 Due to the inherent ambiguity of haptic perception, each vibration in HapticCap is associated with 8–10 ground-truth reference captions.
 We evaluate each prediction using the reference captions and report the mean and standard deviation of the metrics to reflect performance and variability.
+Human evaluations are the primary benchmark, while automated metrics offer a complementary but imperfect proxy for scalable evaluation and ablation.
 Implementation details are provided in Appendix \ref{sec:implementation}.